Icosian Reflections

 The Harvard Undergraduate Math Survey (May 2014) was organized by Meena Boppana, Kate Donahue, Domniki Georgopoulou, and Caitlin Stanton, with contributions by Rahul Dalal, Ellen Robo, and Isabel Vogt, and advised by Prof. Benedict Gross.
 It had 130 responses, 55 from math concentrators (1/3 of math undergrads); here are a few of the findings.

-Are you made uncomfortable by the
+Are you made uncomfortable by the gender gap in math?

 READ MORE